 We have been funded by the Department for Levelling Up, Housing and Communities (DLUHC) to facilitate and support the National Youth Reference Group (NYRG) since 2008 successfully completing a 14th year in 2021/22.
 This is a group of young people from around the country who have experienced homelessness and who work together to inform and influence policy makers and service deliverers to optimise service effectiveness.
 The group has had a significant impact nationally and are unique in their contribution to service development.
 Initially intended to be a 6 month legacy project, Youth Voice are now firmly embedded in national influencing structures.
-Government have taken the decision not to continue funding for national Youth Voice at this time.

 National Youth Homeless Parliament took place virtually on 29th March 2022 and was attended by Eddie Hughes MP, Parliamentary Under-Secretary of State for Rough Sleeping and Housing.
+Government funding has not been continued for national youth voice.
+The importance of the voice of young people who have experienced homelessness was however recognised by partners and during 2022 we worked with LandAid and The Berkeley Foundation who have funded a 3 year Youth Voice programme commencing 2023.